pepicrft/detect-create-package-manager/README.md

 # detect-create-package-manager

-An NPM package that detects the package manager that's being used to run a create workflow.
+An NPM package that detects the package manager that's being used to run the `create` command that's commonly used to initialize new projects.
+It's useful to use the same package manager to install the dependencies right after creating the project.

 ## Install